Codecademy/docs/content/java/concepts/math-methods/terms/acos/acos.md

   - "paths/computer-science"
 ---

-Returns the inverse cosine of the argument in radians.
+The `Math.acos()` method returns the inverse cosine of the argument in radians.

 ## Syntax